-I’ve been making this recipe for yummy, old-fashioned Potato Salad for almost 30 years now… for BBQ’s, potlucks and picnics, and my family and friends always end up wanting more (including “to go” containers for our grown sons)!
+I’ve been making this classic, simple recipe for yummy, old-fashioned Potato Salad for over 30 years now… for BBQ’s, potlucks and picnics, and my family and friends always end up wanting more (including “to go” containers for our grown sons)!

 When I was growing up, I didn’t like potato salad.
 My Mom (who is a fantastic cook) made hers with LOTS of sweet pickle relish, red onions and mustard, and I just didn’t enjoy it (sorry, Mom)!
 Well, many, many, many years ago, a friend of mine named Judy made potato salad for a baby shower I was the guest of honor at… and I LOVED it!
 I asked her what her “secret” was… and she told me… she used Claussen Dill Pickles, because they are refrigerated and have the “best” crunch factor!

-Well, trust me… I am not sponsored by or an ambassador for any pickle companies, but I gotta tell ya, she was on to something.
+Well, trust me… I don’t owe my allegiance to any particular pickle company, BUT… I gotta tell ya, she was on to something.
 I went home and began experimenting with my own version of potato salad (including those DILL pickles), came up with a winner recipe, and have been making potato salad this way ever since!
 True Story!
 After making this salad hundreds of times over the past 30 years, I finally decided to try and write it down for my blog- (Truth: I usually don’t measure anything for this potato salad, I make it by sight and taste, so it was quite the challenge to try and get it right).
 Here’s what ya do:

 Boil Russet potatoes (with the skin on), until fork-tender.
 Hint: See my note section in the printable recipe for a time-saver to cook hard-boiled eggs for the recipe in with the potatoes, Drain potatoes, slightly cool, then peel and cube.
 Place potato chunks in a large bowl.